mvigneshvikee/BCS-Training-June-2025/Website_Assignment/Arraay_Methods.md

 ```
 ----

-## Exercise 16  ( 7 )
+## Exercise 20 Average Rating Calculator
-Write a function that checks if all movies of a certain genre have ratings above a certain value using array methods.
+Write a function that filters movies released after a certain year and calculates their average rating.
 ### Answer

 ```js